wnsparrow/ledger-app/README.md

 `source path_to_env_name/bin/activate`

 * Now that you have created and activated virtual environment, let's grab the dependencies needed for this project.
 All you need to do is execute the command `pip install -r path_to_requirements.txt/requirements.txt`.
 This should grab all the necesssary dependencies, you can check that there are some listed by executing `pip freeze`.

+## Application

+### Start Backend
+Here I may be a little bit more descriptive.
+Split a terminal window into two within VS code.

+On the lefthand terminal, change directories into the root directory _backend_.
+Execute

+`python manage.py runserver`.
+Navigate to http://127.0.0.1:8000/ to see an aggregated view of the total claims found in the auto_policies.csv.
+Navigate to http://127.0.0.1:8000/api/policies/ to see the endpoint for all of the auto policies.
+It is paginated and is returning only 100 records at a time for performance reasons.

+Right now, you can only filter by marital status.
+Add ?search=Married or ?search=Single after api/policies to filter data.

+### Start Frontend
+Ensure that you have the front end running by leaving that first split terminal window untouched.

+Change directories into the frontend root directory.

+Run npm install to download the necessary dependinces specified in packages.json.
+This should give you everything you need to run front end.

+In that second terminal window, ensure you are still in that second terminal window and execute npm start.

+Now you should see the front end applicaiton and should be able to click across the different views to see the different funtionality.

+Enjoy!